 However, this data grace period has a limit itself: if you go over 15GB in one month with one line, you’ll either be throttled (see next section for more on throttling) or will have to start paying $10 per GB again.
 In other words, you pay per GB from 0-6GB of data, don’t pay from 6-15GB of data, and then start paying again after 15GB (or choose to be throttled).

 As we use more and more data, we need a plan that can accommodate that consumption.
 But we also don't want to pay more than we must.

 The essential takeaway here is that if you use a lot of data, T-Mobile offers you all the data you could want at a flat rate of $75 per month, taxes and fees included.
-Google Fi, however, will charge $80 for unlimited data with additional taxes and fees, clearly making T-Mobile the better option when it comes to data.
+Google Fi, however, will charge $80 for unlimited data with additional taxes and fees, clearly making T-Mobile the better option when it comes to using lots of data.